rkalak/starlife/real-time-voice-middleware/README.md

 # Real-Time Voice Translation Middleware

-A real-time simultaneous interpretation pipeline that translates English speech to Telugu using:
+A real-time simultaneous interpretation pipeline that translates English speech to an inputted end users language using:
 - **Deepgram** for speech-to-text (ASR)
 - **OpenAI GPT-4o** for translation
 - **ElevenLabs** for text-to-speech (TTS)